Formal Basic Education

 For Grade 2 – 9:

-If your children are continuing their education in the same school and not enrolling for the first time, they can register without submitting the required documents for registration if there is capacity in the school.
+If your children are continuing their education in the same school and not enrolling for the first time, they can register with the required documents for registration if there is capacity in the school.

 For the required documents, please see Question 7.